Barry Smith (preacher): Biography

 Barry Smith was a school teacher and had taught in New Zealand and the Pacific Islands.
 He left his employment to lecture on end time events and the lead up to the new world order.
 While in Western Samoa, he met May, a young Samoan woman who was to become his wife.

 Smith was highly concerned about the New World Order, One World Government and the Mark of the Beast, which he believed would be achieved through some form of modern technology such as barcode tattoos, or a subcutaneous chip used to replace money, such as those currently being sold by VeriChip.
 He stated that he was not a prophet (more precisely that he had no supernatural prescient knowledge of further events) but that his analysis of global situations coupled with his understanding of biblical end-times prophecy led him to make predictions concerning near-future global events.

 For Barry Smith, a one world government would be satanic and evil, a belief taken from his study of biblical prophecy.

 He was strongly Anti-Masonic.
-He talked about the detail of the "great seal" on the US$1 bill, linking the symbolism to Freemasony, and the layout of certain landmark buildings in Washington DC in which he claimed could be found the Masonic square and compass, and the inverted pentagram.
+He talked about the detail of the "great seal" on the US$1 bill, linking the symbolism to Freemasonry, and the layout of certain landmark buildings in Washington DC in which he claimed could be found the Masonic square and compass, and the inverted pentagram.